-Notice that campervan rental offices are located at the airports which sounds like a trouble.
-But it’s perfect since driving a big van on the left hand side is hard enough, you don’t need to add to that driving in big cities on your first rental day.
+Notice that campervan rental offices are always located at the airports which may first sound like a trouble.
+Yet it is the perfect solution.
+Driving a big van on the left hand side is hard enough in the beginning and you don’t want to add any troubles like driving through big cities to your first rental days.

 A Home on the Road

-We took a bigger campervan that has everything you need, a kitchen with gas stove, fridge, microwave, and of course a toaster to ensure easy breakfasts.
-The campervan also had a bathroom and sofas that you can convert to beds.
+We took a bigger campervan that had all we needed.
+There was a kitchen with gas stove, fridge, microwave, and of course a toaster to ensure pleasant breakfasts.
+The campervan also had a bathroom and sofa corner that we converted to beds at nights.

-Now we had s a perfect mobile home for our Melbourne to Sydney coastal drive.
-And our campervan was both bigger and provided a more amenities than our boat back home that we often use for overnight trips.
+So now we had s a perfect mobile home for our Melbourne to Sydney coastal drive.
+What was fun was that our campervan was both bigger and had more amenities than our own boat back home that we also use for overnight trips.

-Easy to drive says the driver, the passenger instead is scared, sometimes.
-But everything has gone well so far, and we enjoy this so much!
+Easy to drive says the driver, the passenger instead is scared at times.
+But everything has gone well so far, and we are enjoying this so much!

 Melbourne to Sydney Drive along Coast

-Since the Melbourne to Sydney drive is long and contains so much I split the route in parts and made separate posts on the different sections.
+As the Melbourne to Sydney drive contains so much I split the trip in parts and made separate posts on the different sections.

 1. Driving through Victoria: Melbourne to Wilsons Promontory

-The Melbourne to Sydney drive along the coast first takes you to Wilsons Promontory National Park at the southern edge of continental Australia.
-The national park is set on a peninsula that offers walkers and nature lovers amazing scenery.
+Following the Pacific coastline from Melbourne to Sydney you will first come to Wilsons Promontory National Park at the very southern edge of continental Australia.
+The national park is set on a long and narrow peninsula that offers nature lovers amazing scenery.

-On the way to Wilsons Promontory we turned to the Bunurong Coastal Drive and had a look at ancient fossils and rock formations on the ocean shore.
+On the way to Wilsons Promontory we took a 10 km side trip to Bunurong Coastal Drive and had a look at some very old fossils and rock formations on the ocean shore.
 So that was a short extra ride.
 And that was not the only one, there are two more optional trips as well, to the popular tourist destinations of Yarra Valley and Phillip Island.

 - For route description read my post Driving from Melbourne to Wilsons Promontory.

 2. South East Coast of Victoria: Wilsons Promontory to Merimbula